 When Lindsey and I studied in Florence, the sunlight would stream through our apartment windows and we would read and draw in the warm Italian light.
-And then we would wear matching butterfly gems and mini skirts and go clubbing until our eyes burned from the neon strobes.
-We did mediocre performance art too, standing on cathedral stairs and yelling in the piazzas about shitty Italian men.
+Then we would wear matching butterfly gems and mini skirts and go clubbing until our eyes burned from the neon strobes.
+We did mediocre performance art too, standing on cathedral stairs and yelling in the piazzas about Italian men.

 A few years after that, we went to East Asia, seeking the same warm light on a Cambodian river.
 By nightfall, we were wearing gems (still a travel necessity after many years) and finding ourselves on Beer Street during a water festival, drenched, but still glowing, as we danced in celebration.
 That water festival was baptismal in a sense, marking our friendship and restoring our energy for another three weeks of sleeping in overcrowded youth hostels.

 When I see Lindsey’s work, I think about these times: basking in warm light, being rejuvenated in neon light, tender moments of friendship and reflection, and fierce moments of empowerment.
 Her paintings, often depicting nude women in a layered landscape, exist in a time warp.
 The curved bodies, though primordial in their stature and relationship to the environment, occupy contemporary, psychedelic dreamscapes.
 Tie-dye tees, disco balls, and silver hair transport these figures to the now.